 Considering all the information, it is envisaged that this proposed Groblershoop Housing Development will have a low negative impact on the environment, and the socio-economic benefits are expected to greatly outweigh any negative impacts, should the mitigation measures as recommended by the various specialists and detailed in Section 9 and the Environmental Management Programme (Appendix 9) be implemented.
-It must be noted that a proper waste management plan, addressing the functioning of the wastewater treatment works and solid waste removal, as well as a Traffic Impact Assessment (TIA), must be added as conditions to the granting of the environmental authorisation.
+It must be noted that a proper waste management plan2, addressing the functioning of the wastewater treatment works and solid waste removal, as well as a Traffic Impact Assessment (TIA), must be added as conditions to the granting of the environmental authorisation.
 This waste management plan must be implemented to effectively address the expected increase in pressure on existing services.
+In addition to parameters stipulated in the Engineer's Services Report (Appendix 4B), a Stormwater Management Plan (SWMP) must be designed and compiled to address concerns raised by the I&AP - namely the potential flow of sewage- and/or solid waste-contaminated stormwater runoff from the development into the drainage lines and subsequently the Orange River.
+Therefore, it is recommended that the proposed development be supported/ authorized subject to the compilation of a SWMP which includes required engineering parameters (Appendix 4B) and the management of potentially sewage- and/or solid waste-contaminated stormwater runoff.

-It is therefore recommended that the proposed Topline Housing Development (Alternative 4) be supported and be authorised with the necessary conditions of approval, subject to the compilation and effective implementation of a waste management plan to address sewage and solid waste management, the undertaking of a TIA, and the implementation of mitigation measures proposed by the Specialists (Appendix 6A-D) and included in the EMPr.
+It is therefore recommended that the proposed Boegoeberg Housing Development (Alternative 4) be supported and be authorised with the necessary conditions of approval, subject to the compilation of a stormwater management plan, waste management plan (addressing sewage and solid waste management), and the undertaking of a traffic impact assessment, along with the implementation of recommendations / mitigation measures proposed by Specialists (Appendices 6A-D) and included in the EMPr (Appendix 9).